gabi-wanabi/simple-webapp/README.md

 # simple-webapp
-A simple web application using python with flask
+A simple web application using python with flask.